fluxcd/image-reflector-controller/DEVELOPMENT.md

 * go >= 1.16
 * kustomize >= 3.1

-Prior committing any changes, especially when API changes are made, please run unit tests.
 You can run them by simply doing

 ```bash
 make test
 ```

+> **Note:** Since this will also trigger generating some files such as manifests, it is advised to run this prior to committing your changes, especially when making API changes.

-> **Note:** Please refer to the Makefile to see all make targets and what they do.
+> Please refer to the Makefile to see all make targets and what they do.

 ## How to install the controller